SRARAD/SingleTenantBase/README.md

 - **SSL**
   - Change the final DNS name in lines 23-24 of **web-app/.ebextensions/ssl.config** from the default.
   - Change the server name in line 39.
+  - Change production database url value in DataSource.groovy from prodDb to something else

 ## SSO
 To enable SSO follow the instructions in the **SRA SAML Plugin** readme.